Ronald Acuña Jr. Player Props: Braves vs. Guardians

-Ronald Acuna Jr. -- hitting .410 in his past 10 games -- will be in action for the Atlanta Braves versus the Cleveland Guardians, with Gavin Williams on the hill, on July 3 at 7:10 PM ET.
+On Tuesday, Ronald Acuna Jr. (.511 on-base percentage in past 10 games, 98 points above season-long percentage) and the Atlanta Braves face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 7:10 PM ET.

 Ronald Acuña Jr. Game Info & Props vs. the Guardians